joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs_part_2.md

 *Continue* is used to tell the computer to immediately jump to the next iteration of the loop.
 If there is any code after this statement used then that code is ignored.
-In the following code, if the number is even then the loop will be advanced to the next iteration instead running the next line **printf("%d is odd\n",i)**:
+In the following code, if the number is even then the loop will be advanced to the next iteration instead of running the next line **printf("%d is odd\n",i)**:
 !{{./continue_in_loop.c}}